 At a time when future surveys will access small scales, we need to investigate summary statistics that can capture non-Gaussianities.
-This has led to a new class of statistics, known as higher-order statistics, including, for example, lensing peak counts (e.g., \citealp{liu2015cosmology, liu2015cosmological, lin2015new, kacprzak2016cosmology, peel2017cosmological, shan2018kids, martinet2018kids, ajani2020constraining, harnois2021cosmic, zurcher2022dark}), 3-point statistics (e.g., \citealp{takada2004cosmological, semboloni2011weak, Fu_2014, rizzato2019tomographic, halder2021integrated}) and machine learning compression (e.g., \citealp{Charnock_2018, PhysRevD.98.123518, 2018PhRvD..97j3515G, ribli2019weak, jeffrey2021likelihood, fluri2022full, Akhmetzhanova2024, Jeffrey2024}), all with varying degrees of signal extraction power.
-Most of the time, no analytical models $p(t|x)$ exist and these statistics are usually assumed to be Gaussian distributed leading to potentially biased inference or inaccurate uncertainty estimation.
+This has led to a new class of statistics, known as higher order statistics, including, for example, lensing peak counts (e.g., \citealp{liu2015cosmology, liu2015cosmological, lin2015new, kacprzak2016cosmology, peel2017cosmological, shan2018kids, martinet2018kids, ajani2020constraining, harnois2021cosmic, zurcher2022dark}), three-point statistics (e.g., \citealp{takada2004cosmological, semboloni2011weak, Fu_2014, rizzato2019tomographic, halder2021integrated}), and machine-learning compression (e.g., \citealp{Charnock_2018, PhysRevD.98.123518, 2018PhRvD..97j3515G, ribli2019weak, jeffrey2021likelihood, fluri2022full, Akhmetzhanova2024, Jeffrey2024}), all with varying degrees of signal-extraction power.
+Most of the time, no analytical models $p(t|x)$ exist, and these statistics are usually assumed to be Gaussian-distributed, leading to potentially biased inference or an inaccurate uncertainty estimation.
 On top of that, since no analytical function $t = g(\theta)$ to map cosmological parameters to the summary statistic exists, the inference part requires a large number of very costly simulations $x \sim p(x|\theta)$ (with $p(x|\theta)$ a simulator) to compute the summary statistics $t = f(x)$.
 This is in addition to the number of simulations already required to compute the covariance matrix.

-Full-field inference (e.g., \citealp{schneider2015hierarchical, alsing2016hierarchical, alsing2017cosmological, bohm2017bayesian, porqueres2021bayesian, porqueres2022lifting, porqueres2023field, Zhou2023, dai2024multiscale, lanzieri2024optimalneuralsummarisationfullfield}), aims to perform inference from simulations without any loss of information.
+Full-field inference (e.g., \citealp{schneider2015hierarchical, alsing2016hierarchical, alsing2017cosmological, bohm2017bayesian, porqueres2021bayesian, porqueres2022lifting, porqueres2023field, Zhou2023, dai2024multiscale, lanzieri2024optimalneuralsummarisationfullfield}) aims to perform inference from simulations without any loss of information.
 This means no loss of information coming from a compression step and no loss of information coming from assumptions on the likelihood function employed for inference.
-Hence the quality of the learned posterior is solely tied to the forward model's accuracy.
+Hence, the quality of the learned posterior is solely tied to the forward model's accuracy.
 This paper focuses on this particular kind of inference.